Flexible Filaments for 3D Printing Explained

 Thermoplastic Elastomer (TPE)

 Properties: TPE, often used with Fused Deposition Modeling, is softer and more rubber-like than TPU, with Shore hardness values ranging from 70A to 90A.
+3D printing with flexible materials like TPE requires specific hardware and settings to achieve optimal results.
 This makes TPE ideal for applications requiring a high degree of flexibility.
 TPE materials also offer excellent impact resistance and can return to their original shape after being stretched or compressed.

 Use Cases: TPE is often used for grips, flexible hinges, and shock-absorbing parts in sports equipment and consumer electronics applications.